andreshungbz/ub-campus-photography/README.md

   - `/page.jsx` - the home page, corresponding to `/`.
   - `robots.txt` - basic `robots.txt` for search engine crawlers.
 No current private routes.
 - `/components` - folder for reusable React components.
+  - `/Delete.jsx` - client component for deleting photos
   - `/Footer.jsx` - footer component containing links.
   - `/Form.jsx` - form component for uploading photos. sends a request to `/api/photo/new/`.
-  - `/Gallery.jsx` - gallery component that fetches all photos from `/api/photo/`, filters them based on user if necessary, and displays them in a CSS grid.
+  - `/Gallery.jsx` - gallery server component that fetches all photos, filters them based on user if necessary, and displays them in a CSS grid.
   - `/Header.jsx` - header component containing site logo and Nav component.
   - `/Nav.jsx` - navigation bar component for user sign ins, with additional dropdown options for signed in users.
 Also contains a button for fetching a random photo database ID and pushing to the corresponding photo page.
-  - `/Photo.jsx` - photo component for displaying a photo and its information, containing a delete button for signed in users whose database ID matches that of the photo's uploader ID.
-  - `/Profile.jsx` - profile component for displaying a user's profile page and gallery of their photos.
-Fetches user information from `/api/profile/[id]`.
   - `/Provider.jsx` - session provider component for NextAuth to enable session throughout entire website in `/app/layout.jsx`.
 - `/models` - folder for Mongoose schemas and models.
   - `/photo.js` - schema and model for photos in the database with an uploader field which links to the users database.
   - `/user.js` - schema and model for users in the database.
 - `/public/assets/images` - contains site logo and portrait drawing.
 - `/styles/globals.css` - contains all styling classes created from applying Tailwind CSS utility classes.
 Is linked in `/app/layout.jsx` to enable global use in all other pages and components.
+- `/utils` - utility functions.
-- `/utils/database.js` - utility function for connecting to MongoDB Atlas cluster database.
+  - `/database.js` - function for connecting to MongoDB Atlas cluster database.
+  - `/revalidate.js` - server action for ensuring cache is revalidated (workaround).
 - `/LICENSE` - contains licensing information and attributions for favicon graphic.
-- `/next.config.js` - contains additional configuration to allow for online Imgur images to work.
+- `/next.config.js` - contains additional configuration to allow for online Imgur images to work and for experimental server actions.
 - `/package.json` - Node.js package information and list of dependencies.
 - `/tailwind.config.js` - custom extended configuration for Tailwind CSS, containing custom color schemes and custom font.